dotnet/csharplang/proposals/extensions.md

       (note this doesn't include members from the underlying type)
     - Merge the results
     - Next, members that are hidden by other members are removed from the set.
-      (note: "base types" means "base extensions and underlying type" for extension types)
+      (note: "base types" means "base extensions and underlying type" for extension types for purpose of shadowing)

-    - Finally, having removed hidden members:
+  - Finally, look at the set:
     - If the set is empty, proceed to extension methods below.
     - If the set consists of a single member that is not a method, then:
       - If it is a value of a *delegate_type*, the *invocation_expression* is evaluated as a delegate invocation.
       - If it is a value of a *function_pointer_type*, the *invocation_expression* is evaluated as a function pointer invocation.
       - If it is a value of a type `dynamic`, the *invocation_expression* is evaluated as a dynamic member invocation.
     - If the set contains only methods, we remove all the methods that are not accessible or applicable (see "method invocations").
       - If the set is empty, proceed to extension methods below.
       - Otherwise, overload resolution is applied to the candidate methods:
         - If a single best method is found, the *invocation_expression* is evaluated as the invocation of this method.
-          - If no single best method is found, a compile-time error occurs.

-  - Next, try extension methods (only for the `expr` case):
-    - Check which extension methods in the current scope are eligible.
-      - If the set is empty, proceed to the next enclosing scope.
-      - Otherwise, overload resolution is applied to the candidate set.
-        - If a single best method is found, the *invocation_expression* is evaluated as a static method invocation.
         - If no single best method is found, a compile-time error occurs.

   - Proceed to the next enclosing scope